dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  God is not on the side of the big battalions, but on the side of those who shoot best.
+  Art is not a handicraft, it is the transmission of feeling the artist has experienced.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1169 days)